-- 3. Special fire protection systems and Emergency Power Off (EPO) switches, shall report to corresponding life safety system.
-Coordinate with appropriate trade. - 4.
+- 3. Update all smoke detectors and duct detectors to correspond with building systems. - 4.
+Special fire protection systems and Emergency Power Off (EPO) switches, shall report to corresponding life safety system.
+Coordinate with appropriate trade. - 5.
 Do not overload life safety device loops.
-Count devices and verify and provide load capacity calculations. - 5.
-Tenant alterations and improvements that exceed standard device and point quantities per floor, which require a base building system upgrade, are the responsibility of the Tenant.
+Count devices and verify and provide load capacity calculations. - 6.
+Tenant alterations and improvements that exceed standard device and point quantities per floor, which require a base building system upgrade, are the responsibility of the Tenant. - 7.
+All new construction and future tenant improvement work must include the upgrading of all initiating devices on the loop, to correspond with building systems.
+This may require the replacement of current devices and software updates.